Updated: Nov 16

-Tips of Venue Selection!
-When you are selecting a venue for your private party, corporate event or wedding there are several things you want to keep in mind:
+When you are selecting a venue for your wedding there are several things you want to keep in mind:

-Customer Service.
+3. Customer Service.
 If the person you are working with at the venue of your choice is constantly having a bad day, ask for another person to help you – permanently!
-You want to know that your event will be handled by someone that cares as much about your event as you do!
+You want to know that your wedding will be handled by someone that cares as much about your wedding as you do!
 It’s important your venue rep is responsive to your calls and emails in a timely manner, that they deliver on all of their promises (and make sure it’s ALL in writing) and that they have a good work history with the venue.
-If you get someone that’s new to the company, make sure and ask that the manager or someone more “seasoned” with the company assists with your event through its completion.